Why You Should Visit Spain and Portugal in Winter

 Here’s a quick look at the places we visited during our trip to Spain and Portugal in winter.

 We flew to Seville from Marrakech just in time for New Year’s Eve.
 We went to the main plaza for the countdown and ate our 12 grapes as the new year drew closer.
 Over the next couple of days we explored Seville’s historic streets, took a tour of its famous bull ring and walked around the Alcázar, a sprawling palace built during Seville’s Muslim era (it was also featured in season 5 of Game of Thrones).
 Plaza de España is also a great place to see in Seville — it’s definitely one of the most impressive plazas / squares in Europe.
+There are heaps of other things to do in Seville — check out this post for more information!

 Where to Stay in Seville: